avrymapl/avery-pet/README.md

-a personal website create with Next.js :3
+a personal website created with Next.js :3